itsamrit/DSA/Binary Search/Readme.md

+1.Specify the target u are searching for all edge case if its inddex

+1.inclusive binary serc algo i,e if start or end are target then it has abilty to find them.

 👉WE COMPARE MID WITH RIGHTMOST ELEMENT while serching pivot element in rotated sorted array.
 NO USE OF LEFT element.

 👉while(left<=right) mid=(left+right)/2  =  left + (right-left)/2 [both are totally same in all cases][used for int overflow];